cnlohr/cilbox/Assets/Cilbox/README.md

  * Figure out where "The referenced script (Unknown) on this Behaviour is missing!" is coming from.

 ## TODO
- * Cleanup non-internal calls.
-Current code is garbage.
  * Validate that you are working with int's more
- * Consider force-cleaning-up .o's when loading StackElements.
+ * Consider force-cleaning-up .o's when loading StackElements. << Ok, I really think we should do that.
  * Write filter system to allow for security to host functions.
  * Use a different serialization mechanism.
 (Preferably size/text).
 The current one DOMINATES build / startup time.
  * ~~Make GetNativeTypeFromName so that we serialize the generic arguments to type.~~